SpongePowered/Schematic-Specification/versions/schematic-2.md

 Field Name | Type | Description
 ---|:---:|---
 <a name="schematicVersion"></a>Version | `NBT int` | **Required.** Specified the format version being used.
 It may be used to provide validation and auto-conversion from older versions.
 The current version is `2`.
 This shall be saved as [NBT](#formFile) tag int.
+<a name="schematicContentVersion"></a>ContentVersion | `NBT int` | **Required.** A version identifier for the contents.
+Representing the minecraft version, when serialized.
+Used for providing backwards compatibility.
+[Values are specified by Mojang](https://minecraft-de.gamepedia.com/Versionen#Version-IDs).
+Mojangs data converter for older versions will need this value for proper conversion.
+This shall be saved as [NBT](#formFile) tag int.
 <a name="schematicMetadata"></a>Metadata | [Metadata Object](#metadataObject) as `NBT compound` | **Optional** Provides metadata about the schematic.
 This shall be saved as [NBT](#formFile) tag compound.
 <a name="schematicWidth"></a>Width | `NBT int` | **Required.** Specifies the width (the amount of blocks along the X-axis) of the schematic, must be interpreted as unsigned.
 This shall be saved as [NBT](#formFile) tag int.
 <a name="schematicHeight"></a>Height | `NBT int` | **Required.** Specifies the height (the amount of blocks along the Y-axis) of the schematic, must be interpreted as unsigned.
 This shall be saved as [NBT](#formFile) tag int.